Parsl/parsl/docs/userguide/execution.rst

 ----------------

 The configuration provided to Parsl dictates the shape and limits of various resources to be provisioned for the workflow.
-As a result it is important to carefully evaluate certain aspects of the workflow and the planned compute resources to determine an ideal configuration match.
+Therefore it is important to carefully evaluate certain aspects of the workflow and the planned compute resources to determine an ideal configuration match.

 Here are a series of question to help formulate a suitable configuration:

 1. ``Where would you like the tasks that comprise the workflow to execute?``